m-zakeri/ARTA/README.md

 ## Demo

 ARTA is a research project at [IUST Reverse Engineering Laboratory](http://reverse.iust.ac.ir/).
-An online demo of ARAT is available on [http://arta.iust-parsa.ir/](http://arta.iust-parsa.ir/).
+An online demo of ARTA is available on [http://arta.iust-parsa.ir/](http://arta.iust-parsa.ir/).
-You can log-in with following credential:
+You can login with following credential:

  * Demo username: User
  * Demo password: arta@IUST